the many ways to join in the City bee collaboration

 Fun for all ages, we stick to protected lanes as much as possible in our routes.
 Keep an eye out on our Facebook events for the next one.

 The Highwic Project

-For the Love of Bees has pulled together many groups to transform Highwic into our very first inner city Organic Park.
+For the Love of Bees has pulled together many groups to transform Highwic into our very first inner city Regenerative Park.
 Transitioning to organic weed control processes such as Hot Grass, will eliminate chemicals that harm biological systems - including humans, microbes and bees.
 You can be a part of this transformation by coming to the various workshops that will be held there.